 Spreading Awareness of the Charter of Corporate Behavior and Code of Conduct

-Spreading Awareness of the Charter of Corporate Behavior and Code of Conduct

-The Toyo Tire Group compiled not only the “Toyo Tire Group Charter of Corporate Behavior” as corporate action principles applied uniformly across the Group in order faithfully conduct business activities but also the “Toyo Tire Group Code of Conduct” for each director and employee to put the charter into practice.
-Taking into the consideration differences in laws, regulations, and customs between countries and regions, the various overseas Group companies have created independent codes of conduct using the code of conduct as action guidelines.
+TOYO TIRE compiled not only the “Toyo Tire Group Charter of Corporate Behavior” as corporate action principles applied uniformly across the Group in order faithfully conduct business activities but also the “Toyo Tire Group Code of Conduct” for each director and employee to put the charter into practice.
+Taking into the consideration differences in laws, regulations, and customs between countries and regions, the various Group companies outside Japan have created independent codes of conduct using the code of conduct as action guidelines.

 - Conducting compliance promotion activities